sohailc/pysweep2.0/README.md

 * setup: Callable
     * Description: Callable to the station is a state ready for a measurement
     * inputs:
-        * qcodes.Station
+        * station, qcodes.Station
-        * pysweep.NameSpace
+        * namespace, pysweep.NameSpace
     * returns: None

 * cleanup: Callable
     * Description: Callable to put the station in a well defined state after a measurement
     * inputs:
-        * qcodes.Station
+        * station, qcodes.Station
-        * pysweep.NameSpace
+        * namespace, pysweep.NameSpace
     * returns: None

 * sweep_object: pysweep.SweepObject, optional